Skip to main content

 You could provide a dedicated privacy and security hub where people can find privacy information.

-How do we make our privacy information easy to follow?
+How do we make our privacy information easy to understand?

 You should design your privacy information in a way that enables people to understand what happens to their personal information.
 This helps you demonstrate your compliance with the UK GDPR’s transparency principle and people’s right to be informed.

-Privacy information should be easy to read and understand.
+You should make your privacy information easy to read and understand.
 You must make it concise, transparent, intelligible and easily accessible, using clear and plain language.

 A graphic shows a smart TV displaying a privacy policy and terms and conditions.
 It bundles them in a large block of text without headings or navigational aids.